-Globe Theatre and Shakespeare the
+Globe Theatre and Shakespeare the Playwright

 Globe Theatre and Shakespeare the Owner

 William Shakespeare invested in the Globe Theatre and it was in his interest to write as many plays as possible!
 Six men became the joint owners of the Globe Theatre, the largest stakes were put up by the Burbage brothers.

-William Shakespeare made him a wealthy man and successful man due to his share of the large profits which were made at the
+The initial investment by William Shakespeare made him a wealthy man and successful man due to his share of the large profits which were made at the

 Globe Theatre.

-Globe Theatre and Shakespeare the Actor and
+Globe Theatre and Shakespeare the Actor and his Plays

 The Globe Theatre and the plays of William Shakespeare

 The plays of William Shakespeare were classified as Comedies, Histories or Tragedies.